-My tastebuds have never looked back.
+My taste buds have never looked back.
 I became obsessed with fig jam and brie.
 All I could think was how good it would taste with just a sliver of prosciutto.

-The next day, I went on a search for fig jam.
-I think I went to 3 stores before I found a jar at a family run urban farm just a few miles from my house.
-I sandwiched some of that delicious jam in between some brie and prosciutto and added grilled onions; that was absolute perfection!
 Last year, I was given a small fig tree.
 I planted it, then forgot about it, until this year, when it started producing figs. I was so excited that I took all 8 of the figs, and made exactly one jar of fig jam.
 Fig trees grow quickly making them a great addition to your backyard, if you live in the right climate.
-Then a friend gave me a large bag of figs, so I had to make a full batch of this ruby port fig jam!
+Every year our little tree produces more figs. This year yielded over 8 pounds.

 A jar of this ruby port fig jam with some crackers and cheese would make a lovely hostess gift too!